 Without water, life would not exist.
 It is a prerequisite for all human and economic development.

-Yet today, 780 million people – about one in nine – lack access to clean water.
-More than twice that many, 2.5 billion people, don’t have access to a toilet.
+Yet today, 750 million people - about 1 in 9 - lack access to safe water.
+More than twice that many, 2.5 billion people - about 1 in 3 - don’t have access to improved sanitation.

 There has been significant public attention paid to the issue of water scarcity, and for good reason.
 Although water is a renewable resource, it is also a finite one.
 Only 2.53 percent of earth’s water is fresh, and some two-thirds of that is locked up in glaciers and permanent snow cover.
 But despite the very real danger of future global water shortages, for the vast majority of the nearly one billion people without safe drinking water, today’s water crisis is not an issue of scarcity, but of access.